libp2p/specs/relay/circuit-v1.md

 As explained above, the relay is both a transport (`tpt.Transport`) and a mounted stream protocol (`p2pnet.StreamHandler`).
 In addition it provides a means of specifying relay nodes to listen/dial through.

-Note: the usage of p2pnet.StreamHandler is a little bit off, but it gets the point across.
+Note: the usage of `p2pnet.StreamHandler` is a little bit off herein, but it gets the point across.

 ```go
 import (